 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to your national health agency.

 Use this drug as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - For the eye only.

-- Have your child gently blink and then close the eye.
-This helps the ointment to stay in the eye.
-Have your child open the eye after 1 to 2 minutes or as told by the doctor.
+- Gently blink your eye and then close it.
+This helps the ointment to stay in your eye.
+Open your eye after 1 to 2 minutes or as told by your doctor.

 - Blot extra ointment from the eyelid.